ccordoba12/diffusion-of-innovations-model/README.md

 # Reflexivity in a diffusion of innovations model

-This code tries to replicate the diffusion of innovations model present in
+Source code for the article "Reflexivity in a diffusion of innovations model" by Carlos Cordoba and Cesar García-Díaz.

-> *Diffusion dynamics in small-world networks with heterogeneous consumers* from Delre, Sebastiano A., Jager, Wander and Janssen, Marco A., Computational and Mathematical Organization Theory, **13**, 2, 2007.

-with some modifications.

-It also adds new features that try to introduce reflexivity on it.

 ## Parameters